 Lesley Bannatyne knows a thing or two about this.

-In celebration of this year’s big event, here are six facts she shared to teach kids about Halloween history:
+In celebration of this year’s big event, here are six facts she shared to teach the history of Halloween for kids:

 1. When was Halloween first invented?